-Our orthopedic trauma specialists work closely with vascular surgeons, plastic and microvascular surgeons, infectious disease specialists and anesthesiologists to treat complicated injuries and infections.
+Our fellowship-trained orthopedic trauma specialists work closely with vascular surgeons, plastic and microvascular surgeons, infectious disease specialists and anesthesiologists to treat complicated injuries and infections.

 - Any fracture of the shoulder, arm, forearm, thigh, lower leg, ankle, foot and pelvis